w4111/hw1-s19/README.md

 * Finally, we need to note which professors teach each course.
 Note that a course can be taught by more than one professor (that is, Professors Wu and Gravano both teach Introduction to Databases).

-* Assume that for a course to be offered during a term, it has at least one student enrolled.
-Also a course is offered at most once    during each term.
-In other words, a course cannot have multiple sections during one term.
+* Assume that for a course to be offered, it has at least one student enrolled and has a professor.

 * Finally, assume that a student can take courses “owned” by departments with which the student is not affiliated.
 And a student should be enrolled in at least one course.